Junhyung-Kim/optoforce/README.md

 # optoforce
-ROS Package for optofoce force torque sensor with EtherCat.
+ROS Package for optofoce force torque sensor with EtherCat Communication.

 The Project is based on ROS Kinetic version.